maurges/every-rust-gui-library/notes.md

 callback for example.
 So I guess since my widgets are always in a tree, I can just weakly reference them in callbacks and stuff.

+Wow, tutorial for subclassing is outdated.
+Seems they changed stuff about modules, and about required superclasses.
+Also fucking hell, again the problem with qualifying types, I wonder if it's possible to fix in rust.
+The examples in repo use the same subclassing method, also broken.
+Ughh, what now?
+It seems this is because it's using 4.8.
+Should I also downgrade?
+Nope, doesn't help; also it's not a downgrade.

+In any case, why are apidocs for subclassing so shit?
+There's zero info on what is necessary to implement, and what is provided by macro.
+Again, gtk devs, gib better macro docs for god's sake!

+Downgrading the crate itself to 4.8 doesn't work as well.
+Well fuck, I'm stuck.

+There is no cargo-lock in the listings repo!
+And gtk is pinned as "\*"!
+The shit is this, no regard for the future, and the future is now!

+So what, is this the end of gtk for me?
+Let me try finding some more solutions, reading some more apidocs, maybe I find how it works.
+Macro sources gives me no clue.
+They don't use the Type in any specific way unlike ParentType.
+I am also very unsure why the examples qualify it as super, since the macro creates no submodules.
+Hmmmm, maybe I need to define another type in the supermodule myself?
+And add some impls there?
+This is stupid, but let's look at other examples if they do that.

+Let's try to implement those FromGlibPtr\* by hand.
+Again, the docs tell me jack shit on how to do it, and give zero pointers to related macros.

+Fuuuck, I figured it out.
+Alright, turns out it was explained in tutorial: you need create another type which will be a glib type, and use a wrapper macro to tie them together.
+I did find the references to the wrapper macro when looking through sources, but from the macro's docs I had zero idea how to use this.
+So the big question is: why does the book use such asinine module structure?
+Why not define the glib object nearby?
+Ugh-huh, the strange module hierarchy is because of some rustc rules about visibility in instances.
+So ok, this is like a pimpl idiom, but in rust, and with sort of a language separation: impl is a c-behaving gobject, pointer-bearer is a regular rust struct with some instances connecting them together.

 ## iced
 Time spent: a couple of hours